 Arranging a low-cost, direct cremation in Sacramento, CA

 More families today are choosing cremation as their preferred funeral choice.
-It can be much more affordable than a burial service and can offer much more flexibility.
+It can be significantly more affordable than a burial service and offers greater flexibility.
 California has a higher cremation rate than most states, with some counties running at an 80% cremation rate.
-You can arrange a direct cremation for a low cost of $1,195 in Sacramento.

 You need to consider what kind of cremation service you want and what type of cremation provider you wish to select.
 There are various cremation service options, from a simple direct cremation to a full traditional funeral service followed by cremation.